Small seal script

 History

-Before the Qin conquest of the six other major warring states of Zhou China, local styles of characters had evolved independently of one another for centuries, producing what are called the "Scripts of the Six States" (六國文字), all of which are included under the general term "great seal script".
+Before the Qin conquest of the six other major warring states of Zhou China, local styles of characters had evolved independently of one another for centuries, producing "Scripts of the Six States" (六國文字), all of which were included under the general term "great seal script."[1]

 However, under one unified government, the diversity was deemed undesirable as it hindered timely communication, trade, taxation, and transportation, and as independent scripts might be used to represent dissenting political ideas.

 Hence, Emperor Qin Shi Huang mandated the systematic unification of weights, measures, currencies, etc., and the use of a standard writing script.
-Characters which were different from those found in Qin were discarded, and the Qin's small seal characters became the standard for all regions within the empire.
-This policy came in about 220 BC, the year after Qin's unification of the Chinese states.[1]
+Characters which were different from those found in Qin were discarded, and Qin's small seal characters became the standard for all regions within the empire.
+This policy became effective in around 220 BC, the year after Qin's unification of the Chinese states.[3]

 Standardization

 The standardized use of small seal characters was promulgated via the Cangjiepian, a primer compiled by Qin Shi Huang's ministers.
-This compilation, stated to contain 3,300 characters, is no longer extant, and is known only through Chinese commentaries through the centuries.
-Several hundred characters from fragmented commentaries were collected during the Qing period, and recent archeological excavations in Anhui, China, have uncovered several hundred more on bamboo strips, showing the order of the characters.
-However, the script found is not the small seal script, as the discovery dates from Han times.
+This compilation, stated to contain 3,300 characters, is no longer extant, and is known only through Chinese commentaries over the centuries.
+Several hundred characters from fragmented commentaries were collected during the Qing period, and recent archeological excavations in Anhui, China, have uncovered several hundred more on bamboo strips, showing the order of the characters.[citation needed] However, the script found was not the small seal script, as the discovery dates back to the Han period.[citation needed]

 Unicode